 Want to write short stories and publish them on the Kindle?
-I’ve had many questions over the past few days.
-Writers want to know how to get started cashing in on the popularity of Kindle short stories.
+I’ve had many questions: writers want to know how to get started cashing in on the popularity of Kindle short stories.

 If you’re used to writing articles, it’s a real challenge to turn on your imagination and write short stories.